anerv/cycling_data_quality/README.md

 #### **Infrastructure type**

 Similarly, the `config.yml` contains a dictionary with queries used to classify all edges as either protected, unprotected or mixed (if there is protected in one side and unprotected in the other side).
-Update if needed, but note that it should correspond to the queries used to define the bicycle infrastructure - i.e. all edges should be classified as either protected, unprotected or mixed.
+Update if needed, but note that it should correspond to the queries used to define the bicycle infrastructure - i.e., all edges must be classified as either protected, unprotected or mixed.

 #### **Missing tag analysis**